sailmail/iridiumPPP.txt

 5. Check "Don't detect my modem; I will select it from a list" and then click "Next".

-7. Click the "Selected ports" button and select the COM Port that you will use with the Iridium phone (e.g., COM1).
+7. Click the "Selected ports" button and highlight the COM Port that you will use with the Iridium phone (e.g., COM1).
 Click Next, then Finish.

-11. Double-check that, then click OK, then OK again to close.
+10. Double-check that, then click OK, then close Device manager.

 Second step: Configure a Dial-Up Networking connection

-2. Click "Create a new connection", click Next.
+2. Click "Set up a new connection or network" and then click Next.

 3. Select "Connect to the Internet" and click Next.